 Property portals in Germany

-Online property portals are widely used in Germany, with some of the most popular websites as follows:
+Online property portals are popular in Germany, with some of the most popular websites as follows:

 - Immobilien Scout 24 (German only)